stefanzelhem/PIDController/README.md

             fig_change_1par(linrange,tEQ,var1.var,sigma)

 Here we use numpy to easily obtain testing-intervals.
-Drawing the figures is done in the following function, againg using matplotlib.
+Drawing the figures is done in the following function, again using matplotlib.

     def fig_change_1par(x,y,par,sigma):
             fs = 55